ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Train in ACRRM accredited AIM AST posts, ideally in a regional or rural hospital.

-Placements to include inpatient, outpatient and community based facilities.
+Placements to include inpatient, outpatient and community-based facilities.

 Employed as registrar or equivalent position.